dinothecat/helm/README.md

 ```

 ### values.yaml:
-This file contains the default configuration values for the chart.
+Contains the **default configuration** values for the chart.
 Users can override these values when installing the chart.
 These values can be referenced in the `templates/deployment.yaml` and `templates/service.yaml`.
 ```
 replicaCount: 1